Motion-Law-Characteristics/Coefficients

 Acceleration continually changes throughout the motion - of course.

-Load Inertia and Mass, referred to the driven-shaft, can be constant (e.g. Dial-Plate) or can continually change (e.g. Toggle mechanism).
+Load Mass Moment of Inertia and Mass, referred to the drive-shaft, can be constant (e.g. Dial-Plate) or can continually change (e.g. Toggle mechanism).

-In the general case, the Load Inertia and Mass that are reflected to the Follower varies throughout the motion.
+In the general case, the Load Mass Moment of Inertia and Mass that are reflected to the Follower vary throughout the motion.

-Load Torque with changing Load Inertia and Angular Acceleration.
+Instantaneous Load Torque with changing Load Mass Moment of Inertia and/or Angular Acceleration.

-Load Force with changing Load Mass and Linear Acceleration
+Instantaneous Load Force with changing Load Mass and/or Linear Acceleration

 Also, the instantaneous Load Power is:

-Load Power with changing Load Inertia, Angular Acceleration, and Angular Velocity.
+Load Power with changing Load Mass Moment of Inertia, Angular Acceleration, and Angular Velocity.

 Load Power with changing Load Mass, Linear Acceleration, and Linear Velocity.

-When reflected Load Inertia is not a function of the motion, the Power-Coefficient is less complex.
+When reflected Load Mass Moment of Inertia is not a function of the motion, the Power-Coefficient is less complex.

-The instantaneous Load Power, with constant reflected Load Inertia or Load Mass is:
+The instantaneous Load Power, with constant reflected Load Mass Moment of Inertia or Load Mass is:

-Load Power with constant Load Inertia, Angular Acceleration, and Angular Velocity.
+Load Power with constant Load Mass Moment of Inertia, Angular Acceleration, and Angular Velocity.

 Load Power with constant Load Mass, Linear Acceleration, and Linear Velocity.